How many times have these thoughts crossed your mind?

 A physician may have difficulty understanding a person’s pain level.
 After all, pain is a personal experience and comes from the patient’s point of view.
 Depending on how long the patient has taken opioids, it may be difficult to consider other non-pharmacological therapies such as exercise or cognitive behavioral therapy (CBT).

 Another challenge the physician may face is that many times opioids stifle a patient’s emotions.
-That is why it’s so important to treat not only the dependence but the underlying issues as well.
+That is why it’s so important to treat the dependence and the underlying issues as well.

 A Successful Opioid Detox